This statement was prepared in January 2020. It was last updated on 31 May 2023.

 Alternative Format Requests

-Taylor & Francis publishes the majority of its new titles, and many older titles, in accessible eBook formats (mostly ePub3, but also PDF/UA) either for individual purchase or on platforms suitable for institutions.
 When a work is unavailable for purchase in a suitable format, we will endeavour to provide one on request from both individuals and institutions, within 1-3 working days.

-Provided texts are primarily available in searchable PDF format, which function with most screen reading software.
-Alternatively, we can supply texts in Word, ePub or XML format, although XML is less frequently available.
+Provided texts are DRM-free and are primarily available in searchable PDF format, which function with most screen reading software.
+Alternatively, we can supply texts in Word, ePub or XML format.

 Some of our content in PDF format may not have been designed for accessibility – for example, older archive content reproduced from original printed sources may be presented as scanned PDFs, or images of text.
 We will always attempt to supply an OCR PDF (with optical character recognition) for screen reading, but this may not always be possible.